paulhauner/prophessor/README.md

 _Implements the RESTful API and may be run remotely_

+**Before running this command you should have already created your student accounts (this can be done with `enroll`)

 Create Phab student projects and assigns users to these projects as per the specified `<csv file>`.

 `<project number>` is a number which will be appended to the project name to accommodate for multiple projects per Phabricator instance.